spiderworm/gamestream/README.md

 - push (default true) - When false, do not push updates to downstream listeners.
 Otherwise, do push updates.
 - pushInterval (default 0) - When zero, send data to downstream listeners immediately.
 When non-zero, queue updates and push those on the interval
 - lag (default 0) - Push updates to listeners after the specified delay.
 Pausing, rewinding, and fast-forwarding the stream will nullify the effect of this property.
-- state - The current total state that the GameStream knows of at the current playback time (please note, the current playback time may differ from the actual time).
+- state - The current total state that the GameStream knows of at the current playback time (please note, the current playback time may differ from the actual machine time).
+- maxStorage (default 1000) - The max number of states you wish the library to store.
+Please keep in mind that lower values, while less memory intensive, can create issues with replaying state or rewriting history.

 ##### Methods
 - write(streamData) - Useful for building custom pipes.
 A required method for NodeJS writeable pipes.